verida/VIPs/VIPs/vip-2.md

 ### Create and Update

 DID Documents are stored as [JSON](https://www.w3.org/TR/did-core/#json) or [JSON-LD](https://www.w3.org/TR/did-core/#json-ld) representations.
-It's recommended to use the `did-document` package (or custom fork) to generate the DID Documents.
+It's recommended to use the [did-document (or custom fork)](https://www.npmjs.com/package/did-document) to generate the DID Documents.

 The DID Document ___MUST___ include the following properties: